1. True or False? Semi-Trucks Must Obey the Same Traffic Laws as Other Vehicles on the Roadway.

 FALSE.
 While it is true that semi-trucks absolutely must obey traffic laws, the traffic laws that they must abide by are often stricter than the laws for other vehicles on the roadway.

-For example, the posted speed limits on entrance ramps, exit ramps, and curved roadways are posted for passenger vehicles.
+For example, our Albuquerque truck accident attorney says, the posted speed limits on entrance ramps, exit ramps, and curved roadways are posted for passenger vehicles.
 While some states explicitly require that semis travel below the speed limit on certain roadways—in all situations—semi-drivers must use due caution to negotiate curves and ramps as appropriate for the size of their vehicle and the load that they carry.

 Also, commercial vehicles have a separate, federally regulated, set of laws that they must abide by.
 The Federal Motor Carrier Safety Administration (FMCSA) regulates the trucking industry with the primary mission of reducing crashes, injuries, and fatalities involving commercial motor vehicles.
 There are very specific carrier regulations and driver regulations that must be followed.